Question

 This Type ensures smooth communication of very Low level signal from transmitter to control room & also effectively Cut the cross communication & noise.

-Re: HELLO FRIENDS plz tell me which are the PROTOCOLS we are using in PLC Answer
+Re: HELLO FRIENDS plz tell me which are the

 # 2